-Along the way, be sure to make a stop in Lockport.
+Plan to spend some time in Lockport as well.
 To accommodate the 600-foot elevation change from one end of the canal to the other, dozens of locks were built along the waterway.
 In the city’s famous “flight of five,” you’ll have the unique opportunity to see one of the few remaining original locks alongside a modern working lock.

 Another unforgettable sight is watching one of the lift bridges raise and lower to accommodate the passage of a boat.
 Many of these low bridges can be found in the central part of the trail in the Rochester area.
 The bridges, which are just a few feet above the water, required passengers to duck as memorialized in the popular folksong, “Low Bridge, Everybody Down,” written in 1905.